 After harsh criticism from the developer community, the plugins Jetpack and WooCommerce have removed their backend advertising for their own extensions.
 A worth reading discussion of the issue is provided by Eric Karkovack's article "Is Nothing Sacred?
 The Pollution of the WordPress Dashboard".

 This year's WordCamp Europe will take place in Berlin from June 21-22, 2019.
 A few days ago, the session schedule was published.
 With 5 parallel session and workshop tracks, everyone will get their money's worth.
 The topics range from development and design to business, content and community.
 Today at 12:00 the next ticket wave starts.

 Google bug leads to de-indexing

-According to data from Moz, 4% of the Google index was affected by a "deindexing bug" last week.
+According to data from Moz, 4% of the Google index was affected by a "de-indexing bug" last week.
 On Saturday, Google said that the bug had been fixed.
-After more complaints over the weekend, the problem is now said to be actually fixed.
-You can read more about it on Search Engine Land.
+After there were more complaints over the weekend, the problem is now said to be actually fixed.
+You can read more about this on Search Engine Land.

 How often have you been asked to determine a client's typography with the naked eye and only on the basis of a logo?
-With Font Squirrel's Matcherator, this question is no longer a problem!
+With Font Squirrel's matcherator, this question will no longer be a problem!
 Just upload an image file or image URL and the AI will suggest similar fonts.

-The Plugin "yuzo-related-post", which is active on more than 60,000 WordPress sites was removed from the official Plugin directory due to a cross-site scripting vulnerability.
-Since then, hackers have been actively attacking WP sites , where Plugin is installed.
-Therefore you should uninstallPlugin immediately!
+The plugin "yuzo-related-post", which is active on over 60,000 WordPress sites , was removed from the official plugin directory due to a cross-site scripting vulnerability.
+Since then, hackers have been actively attacking WP sites with plugin installed.
+Therefore, you should uninstallplugin immediately!